Academic Honesty Policy

-- Examples (this list is not exhaustive):
+Examples (this list is not exhaustive):

 - Subsequent confirmed violations of items listed above.

-- Sanctions: Participation in the MITT, if not previously assigned, is required, and one or more of the following is possible:
+Sanctions: Participation in the college-designated educational sanction, if not previously assigned, is required (with the exception of students who are expelled for this offense) and one or more of the following is possible:

 - Requiring the assignment to be redone on a different topic, or